javigallego4/starter-hugo-academic/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'javygalleg.m@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Hi, this is my personal website !
-Here, you can get to know me a little better. **Welcome!**
+**Welcome!** This is my personal portfolio.
+Here, you will find most of the projects I've been working on.

 I am Francisco Javier, currently at my last year of university studies.
 I consider myself to be an open, motivated and compromised person but, above all, a **problem solver**.